 2. Working with an editorial calendar

 Any organized approach to content creation requires an editorial calendar that will ensure your content gets published on time.
-Creating an editorial calendar will help you get organized and establish a workflow that works for your team in order to make sure you have what you need to get the publishing process going:
+Using Gantt charts, creating an editorial calendar will help you get organized and establish a workflow for your team in order to make sure you have what you need to get the publishing process going: